databrickslabs/mosaic/CONTRIBUTING.md

 - Move to the `python/` directory and install the project and its dependencies:
     `pip install . && pip install pyspark==<project_spark_version>`
-  (where 'project_spark_version' corresponds to the version of Spark used for the target Databricks Runtime, e.g. `3.2.1`.
+  (where 'project_spark_version' corresponds to the version of Spark used for the target Databricks Runtime, e.g. `3.4.1` for DBR 13.3 LTS.
 - Run the tests using `unittest`: `python -m unittest`

 The project wheel file can be built with [build](https://pypa-build.readthedocs.io/en/stable/).